mypoolin/pgupi/README.md

 * paymentoptions (comma separated payment mode you want eg - upi,paytm,mobikwik,cards) - optional

-**Please note again that these parameters have to be sent in a POST request**
+**Please note again that these parameters have to be sent in a POST request** The optional parameters of payer_mobile and payer_email will help skip the first 2 pages of our payment flow where we ask for these details from the consumer.

  **Your Form will look like this**
   ~~~